 Stephen C. Smith is Professor of Economics and International Affairs at George Washington University, where he directs the Research Program in Poverty, Development, and Globalization.
-He received his PhD in economics from Cornell University and has been a Fulbright Research Scholar, a Fulbright Senior Specialist, and a Jean Monnet Research Fellow; he is currently a Visiting Fellow at the Brookings Institution, an IZA Research Fellow, and a member of the Advisory Council of BRAC USA.
+He received his PhD in economics from Cornell University and has been a Fulbright Research Scholar, a Fulbright Senior Specialist, and a Jean Monnet Research Fellow; he is currently a Nonresident Senior Fellow at the Brookings Institution, an IZA Research Fellow, and a member of the Advisory Council of BRAC USA.

 Professor Smith received his PhD in economics from Cornell University and has been a Fulbright Research Scholar, a Fulbright Senior Specialist, a Jean Monnet Research Fellow, and a Visiting Fellow at the Brookings Institution.
 Smith served as an Associate Editor of the Journal of Economic Behavior & Organization from 2007-2013.

 From 2009-2012, Smith served as Director of the Institute for International Economic Policy, where he helped create its four signature initiatives: climate adaptation in developing countries; extreme poverty; global economic governance; and the "G2 at GW" series.
 In the 1990s, he designed and served as first director of GW's International Development Studies Program.